adrianocastro/git-training/session_2.markdown

      14 # If you remove a line here THAT COMMIT WILL BE LOST.
      15 # However, if you remove everything, the rebase will be aborted.

+The interactive rebase tells us that _“If you remove a line here **THAT COMMIT WILL BE LOST**”_.
+Commenting out line 2 does just that.

+***

+A quick peek a the logs shows us the previous _“Added foobar”_ commit is now gone:

     $ git log --oneline
+    4eeba3b Added a .gitignore file.
     12b41be Renamed README to README.txt and deleted hello.
     4ff1af9 Added a date to README and 'hello world' to hello. b80e06b Added some notes to README.